diana-bergstrom/My-Fitness-Data/README.md

-# My-Peloton-Data
+# My-Workout-Data
 ## Introduction
-An analysis of my workout history using my personal peloton data downloaded from the Peloton App
+An analysis of my workout history using my personal fitness data downloaded from the Peloton App and the Fitbit App